arturshyshko/automyte/src/automyte/PLANS.md

 ## Tasks

-1. RunOn, RunIf upgrades:
-  * Combine them together, just accept 2 params (either callable or condition)
-  * Think about renaming it into flow.If(...) for better interface
-  * I will definitely add the `ActOn` guard to add filtering per file and reuse filters from discovery
-  * Maybe combine that ActOn with previous flow.If filter? so flow.If((condition | check) & filter)
-1. Rename flow_control into just flow
 1. Allow for `initializers` section in TasksFlow, which runs even before in_working_state()??
 Treat with CAUTION!
 1. Think on allowing to setup post/pre tasks in array form of TasksFlow automaton initialization?
   * Either plain python object syntax